Spring2018-ECE160/hw6-dongwei-hw6/question5/README.md

 Bonus (+5 points): Find an actual data file that you ingest with your program using functions like fopen from chapter7.

 Compile Steps:
+gcc q5.c
 Output:
+The Most Expensive Colleges in New York:
+Name					Tuition($)
+Sarah Lawrence College			61236
+New York University   			59837
+The New School        			57340
+Columbia University   			58742
+Barnard College       			57312

+average=58893.40
+number of college that tuition above 60000/yr =1